Japan revises teaching manuals, says islands its territory

-Education Minister Hakubun Shimomura said the ministry was revising the manuals to teach "properly" about Japanese history and that it would make diplomatic efforts to explain the move to Japan's neighbours.
+Education Minister Hakubun Shimomura said the ministry was revising the manuals to teach "properly" about Japanese history and that it would make diplomatic efforts to explain the move to Japan's neighbors.

 "It is extremely important that the children who will bear our future can properly understand our territory," he told a news conference.